0ffero/bombJackTest/README.md

 # bombJackTest
-Test Edition of BombJack - Not Suitable For Normal Use
+Test Edition of BombJack - Not Suitable For Human Consumption... yet.